-(c) The following paragraphs are inserted:

-"6a.
-This Article shall not apply to voting rights attached to shares acquired for stabilisation purposes in accordance with Commission Regulation (EU) No 2273/2003 of 22 December 2003 implementing Directive 2003/6/EC of the European Parliament and of the Council as regards exemptions for buy-back programmes and stabilisation of financial instruments (), provided the voting rights attached to these shares are not exercised nor otherwise used to intervene in management of the issuer.
+- (b) the following paragraphs are inserted: - '6a.
+This Article shall not apply to voting rights attached to shares acquired for stabilisation purposes in accordance with Commission Regulation (EC) No 2273/2003 of 22 December 2003 implementing Directive 2003/6/EC of the European Parliament and of the Council as regards exemptions for buy-back programmes and stabilisation of financial instruments^{}, provided the voting rights attached to those shares are not exercised or otherwise used to intervene in the management of the issuer. - 6b.
+ESMA shall develop draft regulatory technical standards to specify the method of calculation of the 5 % threshold referred to in paragraphs 5 and 6, including in the case of a group of companies, taking into account Article 12(4) and (5).